RobeHerrera/ImageTransferTCP/README.md

 - Create Menu for Client and integrate image received

 ### Update 1 / AUG / 2018
+- No update

+### Update 2 / AUG / 2018
+- No update

+### Update 3 / AUG / 2018
+- Execute Command extern from Client side to use exiftool to read UserComment in the image received

+### Update 4 / AUG / 2018
-- TODO: Add metadata to the image
+- TODO: Add system() to add metadata in the image
+- TODO: Manage the header IP TCP to set the correct UserComment

 ## PENDING TASKS:
-- Check if the communication comes from the same network, I could use XAMPP to serve the port, also a need to see how open port in my router.
-- Use a command exif to select the desired image.
-[To confirm]
+- Bug displaying port and network in Client side
 - Create a docket images to recreate all this.
+- Make bit operation in header TCP IP.

 ## QUESTION:
 - exif is a function that I need to do?, or use the already create exif to read the metadata of the images?